LTstrange/satellite-simulator/ROADMAP.md

 Recording what I want to do next, and what I will do.

 - cache the data, to migrate the speed difference between simulator and python code.
 (May not be necessary)
+- double pass connection, to keep connection stable.
+- keep the simulator running when window is minimized.